Disconnect an Amazon CloudHSM key store - Amazon Key Management Service

 Amazon CloudHSM key stores have a DISCONNECTED connection state only when the key store has never been connected or you explicitly disconnect it.
 If your Amazon CloudHSM key store connection state is CONNECTED but you are having trouble using it, make sure that its associated Amazon CloudHSM cluster is active and contains at least one active HSMs.
 For help with connection failures, see Troubleshooting a custom key store.

 When you disconnect a custom key store, the KMS keys in the key store become unusable right away (subject to eventual consistency).
 However, resources encrypted with data keys protected by the KMS key are not affected until the KMS key is used again, such as to decrypt the data key.
-This issue affects Amazon Web Services, many of which use data keys to protect your resources.
+This issue affects Amazon Web Services services, many of which use data keys to protect your resources.
 For details, see How unusable KMS keys affect data keys.

 Note